jaliyagit/android/README.md

-Android Application that can write by using finger and then save
+Android Application that can write  using finger  then save to mobile